-Keith Andrew Wailoo is Townsend Martin Professor of History and Public Affairs at Princeton University where he teaches in the Department of History and the Woodrow Wilson School of Public and International Affairs.
-He is the former Vice Dean of the Woodrow Wilson School.
+Keith Andrew Wailoo is Townsend Martin Professor of History and Public Affairs at Princeton University where he teaches in the Department of History and the Princeton School of Public and International Affairs (SPIA).
+He is the former Vice Dean of SPIA.
 He is an award-winning author on drugs and drug policy; race, science, and health; history of medicine; and health policy and medical affairs in the U.S.

 Wailoo is currently working on two book-length projects, both intersecting with history and public policy: a study of the menthol cigarette, and a history of addiction.

 - Pain: A Political History (Johns Hopkins University Press, 2014)

 - How Cancer Crossed the Color Line (Oxford University Press, 2011)